colalb1/OptiMap/README.md

 -   **Custom High-Performance Hash Function**: The map is paired with `gxhash`, a custom hashing algorithm developed specifically for this project. `gxhash` features a hardware-accelerated path using **AES-NI CPU instructions**, ensuring extremely fast and high-quality hash generation.
 This minimizes collisions, which is the first and most critical step for fast hash map operations.

-## 2. Key Differentiators & Performance Optimizations
+## Differentiators & Performance Optimizations

 This section details the specific techniques that give `optimap` its performance edge.